-The central frequency is the nominal single-channel frequency on which the digital coded information of the particular optical channel is modulated by use of the NRZ line code.
+The central frequency is the nominal single-channel frequency on which the digital coded information of the particular optical channel is modulated by the line code.

 The central frequencies of all channels within an application lie on the frequency grid for the minimum channel spacing of the application given in [ITU-T G.694.1].